We made it through week one! I’m extremely overwhelmed by the out pour of love and support! Thank you all so much and now we move into week two,

 4. Scare Yourself

 Do something that scares you.
-Do something that makes you get outside of your thoughts about your body.
+Do something that makes you get outside of your thoughts.
 Do something where you aren’t focused on your body.
 Sky dive, dance in public, wear an outfit that you’ve always wanted to, have sex with the lights on and realize that you did it, you made it through and your body was a non issue.
 So many times people hold themselves back because of their bodies.
 We can do anything.
 So scare yourself, do something that you held yourself back from because of your body.